Cronospy/Projet_2A_Simond/DroneFleetManagement/README.md

 This programm, we permit to know the number of round trips for each drone depending on the number of drones.

 In addition, when we use a grid and circle.
 We have concluded that the simplest and most effective method is the one using a grid.
 The method using a circle can also be used, but there is a greater of overlap.
+We also have identifed that when a drone arrive facing the circle, the programme consider that it's a rectangle, and create an error of simulation.